 Is there any other financial help for independent schools?

-Other provisions include: support for business that pay business rates; Coronavirus Business Interruption Loan Scheme; and Statutory Sick Pay relief for Small and Medium Sized Enterprises.
+Yes.
+Other provisions include support for businesses that pay business rates, the Coronavirus Business Interruption Loan Scheme, and statutory sick pay relief for small and medium-sized enterprises.

 Undoubtedly, independent school finances will have taken a taken a big hit.

 The Job Retention Scheme will be a lifesaver for many jobs and some independent schools themselves.
 However, the furlough money is not a silver bullet.
 It will not fully offset the loss in fee income, but it will substantially mitigate it.
 And, unlike many other private businesses, schools’ income continues.
 Fees have been paid, albeit with partial rebates.